Leenie/ansible-universe/README.md

 Tutorial
 --------

-For this tutorial, we consider a simple use case managing an `nginx` service.
+For this tutorial, we consider a simple use case: a role managing an `nginx` service.

-The first step is to initialize the role, let's name it `nginx`.
+A role is a directory containing various assets, the first step is therefore to create that directory:

-	$ mkdir nginx
+	tmp/$ mkdir nginx

+Let's initialize the role with **Ansible-universe**:

-	$ ansible-universe -C nginx init
+	tmp/$ ansible-universe -C nginx init

 The `init` steps creates a dummy role manifest: `meta/main.yml` The role manifest is also the build manifest used by **Ansible-universe**.